santhosh-rajendraswamy/online-store-app/README.md

 3. Do not change the primary problem statement, user journey, or acceptance criteria.
 4. Aim for depth over breadth: a few well-executed improvements beat many partial ones.
 5. Documentation and developer experience improvements.

+### Assignment Submission

+Create a public Git repository and include the following:

+1. Repository

+   - Public repo on GitHub, GitLab, or Bitbucket.

+2. What to include

+   - Source code of the app.
+   - This README.md (updated with any setup notes).

+3. Getting started section

+   - Clear steps to install, run, and build.
+   - Mention required Node.js version if applicable.

+4. Submission

+   - Share the public repository URL.